Person12345678910111213141516/element/README.md

 Note that `element = elementum.Element("H")`, `element = elementum.Element(1)`, or `element = elementum.Element(1.008)` will also work.

-Once an element is created, you can view its properties with the `identity` function, used like this:
+Once an element is created, you can view its properties by printing it, like this:

 ```py
 import element